-Strict liability is a form of tort law which makes a party liable for any and all damages resulting from their actions or products.
-Strict liability pertains to activities of inherent danger, as well as with the chain of commerce for certain products.
+Strict liability is a form of tort law that makes a party liable for any and all damages resulting from their actions or products.
+It pertains to activities of inherent danger, as well as with the chain of commerce for certain products.
 Under this legal doctrine, it is not necessary for the injured party to prove fault.

-Strict liability applies when partaking in activities that are inherently dangerous, such as demolishing a building, or taking care of wild animals.
-No matter how many safety precautions were heeded, if a person is injured when dynamite is ignited to blow up a building, strict liability may be applicable.
+Strict liability applies when partaking in activities that are inherently dangerous.
+Some examples are demolishing a building, or taking care of wild animals.
+This kind of liability may be applicable if a person is injured when dynamite is ignited to blow up a building, even if many safety precautions were heeded.
 Additionally, if a lion keeper is injured by an animal that escaped its cage, strict liability may be applicable.

 Most commonly, strict liability pertains to products available to the public.
 This law creates a standard that manufacturers must recognize.
 Under strict liability, manufacturers, retailers, and salespersons may be held liable for damages incurred due to a defective or unsafe product.
 There does not need to be any fault proven on their behalf.
 Put simply, they are held accountable for every product they produce and sell in order to ensure the safety of consumers.

 If you or someone you love has been injured while participating in an inherently dangerous activity, or you have been injured due to a defective product, you may be eligible to receive compensation.
 Contact the Oklahoma defective product attorneys of the Abel Law Firm to discuss the details of your case.
 Call (405) 239-7046 today to schedule a free initial consultation.